Sunday, November 18, 2018

 Natural Law Requires Respect of PUBLIC Property Rights, too.

 Human beings have a collective moral right to assert public property claims.
 We have a collective moral duty to do so, too.
-Public property rights are human rights.
+Public property rights (and property rights generally) are human rights.
 Human rights are an example of natural law.
-As a kind of natural law, human rights (including property rights) must be respected.
+As a kind of natural law, human rights must be respected.
 Public property rights include the collective right of the people to benefit from commons resources.
 Public property rights include a shared right to decide overall limits to humans' impact on the environment.
-These collective rights imply corresponding shared moral duties to create systems of governance that assure that natural wealth is shared equitably and that limits on pollution and on rates of taking of natural resources are consistent with the will of the people at large.
+These collective rights imply corresponding shared moral duties to create systems of governance that assure that natural wealth is shared equitably and that limits on pollution and on rates of taking of natural resources and extent of encroachment onto wildlife habitat are consistent with the will of the people at large.
 No society can hold together in the long run in the absence of a respect for basic rights.
-Economic justice, the stability of our society and the future health of the planet all depend on us recognizing these rights and carrying out these responsibilities.
+Economic justice, the stability of our society and the future health of the planet all depend on us recognizing these rights and carrying out these shared responsibilities.

 We have a civilization that is plagued by widespread extreme poverty and we are threatening to produce a planetary ecological disaster.
 We are challenged by circumstances to create a sustainable and more just civilization.

-Civilizations thrive then collapse because they grow beyond what the natural environment can sustain.
+Civilizations thrive then collapse because conditions emerge that make agriculture, markets and cities possible, then population and impacts grow beyond what the natural environment can sustain.
 Economies boom then bust because they grow beyond what their resource bases can support.
 The arc of civilization and the boom and bust of the business 'cycle' are similar phenomena seen at different scales.
 These sometimes wild swings may appear to be cyclical variations, but they actually reflect chaotic instabilities.
 A closer adherence to basic principles would mean a dampening of these gyrations to the point that they would no longer pose an existential threat to the system.

-[There is an implicit trade-off that translates restraint now into more opportunities later, as stricter limits on environmental impacts now leads to a more healthy and resilient environment and more abundant mineral reserves in the future.
-(This mirrors the challenge that confronted traditionally nomadic, hunter-gatherer humans who had begun to settle in choice spots several thousand years ago: Either eat your seed grain, or sacrifice now so that you might prosper in the future.)]
+[There is an implicit trade-off that translates restraint now into more opportunities or resilience later, as stricter limits on environmental impacts now leads to a more healthy environment and more abundant mineral reserves in the future.
+(This tradeoff mirrors the challenge that confronted traditionally nomadic, hunter-gatherer peoples who had begun to settle in choice spots tens of thousands of years ago: Either eat your seed grain, or sacrifice now so that you might prosper in the future.)]

 Defining appropriate limits to humans' environmental impacts is a primary function of government in an advanced industrial society.
-Such a system as that described above would ensure that the basic human right to collectively decide limits would be respected in practice.
-The hope and expectation is that people will in fact choose to keep overall impacts within limits that the larger environment can sustain.
+A system such as that described above would ensure that the basic human right to collectively decide limits would be respected in practice.
+The hope and expectation is that people will, in fact, choose to keep overall impacts within limits that the larger environment can sustain.
 Apparently, eternal vigilance is the price citizens must pay to ensure that a human population that has the ability to go beyond what the Earth can support in fact does not go beyond those limits.

 Putting a price on natural resource wealth moves us toward an economy that embodies the concept of public property rights in its structure and accounting.
 Industrial processes and business models will be redesigned to improve resource efficiency.
 Individuals will change habits toward more sustainable practices.
 People will choose more environmentally-friendly lifestyles--even if they are not trying to do so because they are temperamentally inclined to be concerned about environmental issues.
 This means improved conditions for everyone: More ecological health and more personal health.
 (Environmental impact pricing would favor whole foods, locally-produced foods and plant-based diets.)
 A sustainable human society built on a broader moral foundation is good for all Earthlings.